 The PSHE stand-alone puberty lessons are delivered in year 5 and 6 and focus on basic anatomy, including the physical differences between female and male bodies, using the correct clinical terminology.
 It examines the changes that happen to people's bodies at various stages in their lives, especially at puberty.
-The children will learn about good hygiene considering their own personal hygiene practices and considering new personal hygiene routines relevant to puberty.
+The children will learn about good hygiene considering their own personal hygiene practices and considering new personal hygiene routines relevant to puberty and how babies are conceived.